NBA Sunday Primetime on Sky Sports: Houston Rockets @ Denver Nuggets

 Houston Rockets @ Denver Nuggets, Sunday 8:30pm, Sky Sports Mix (Ch 145)

-The Houston Rockets will hope for a change of fortunes when they visit Western Conference playoff rivals the Denver Nuggets on Sunday evening in an NBA Primetime clash.
+The Houston Rockets will hope to continue their climb out of a recent slump when they visit Western Conference playoff rivals the Denver Nuggets on Sunday evening in an NBA Primetime clash.

-James Harden, the NBA's leading scorer at 36.9 points per game, endured a woeful night at the three-point line in that game, missing all but one of his 17 attempted treys.
+James Harden, the NBA's leading scorer at 36.6 points per game, has endured a woeful run of three-point shooting form of late, one that culminated on Monday when he shot 1-of-17 from beyond the arc in a loss to the Oklahoma City Thunder.

 Despite their current slump in form, the Rockets remain a dangerous offensive force.
-They boast an offensive rating of 113.1 points per 100 possessions, the NBA's third-best mark.
-On the rare occasions Harden isn't firing, Houston can always look to summer signing Russell Westbrook for a playmaking punch.
-In the six games he has played so for in January, former MVP Westbrook is averaging 30.3 points and 8.3 assists per game.
+They boast an offensive rating of 113.2 points per 100 possessions, the NBA's third-best mark.
+On the occasions Harden is not firing, Houston can always look to summer signing Russell Westbrook for a playmaking punch.
+In the seven games he has played so far in January, former MVP Westbrook is averaging 30.0 points and 8.3 assists per game.

-The Nuggets are 2-1 in the three games Murray has missed so far, good enough to preserve their second place in the West.
+The Nuggets are 2-2 in the three games Murray has missed so far, good enough to remain in the West's top-four places.

 One young Nuggets star to look out for in this game is Michael Porter Jr, who is starting to make his mark after missing his entire rookie season through injury.
 Porter Jr's playing time is steadily increasing - he has played 22 minutes or more in his last four appearances - and he has posted a double-double in two of his last three games.